1. You will provide support to pupils. You will:

 Salary: Negotiable, depending on experience

-Are you a confident, dedicated Year 4 Teaching Assistant looking for a new challenge?
-If so, we want to hear from you.
+Are you an experienced, compassionate and committed SEN Teaching Assistant looking for a new role?
+If so, we want to hear from you!

-Teach Plus are currently working with a primary school located in the heart of Brent, who are seeking a Year 4 Teaching Assistant to support the class teacher as a general Teaching Assistant.
+Teach Plus are currently working with a primary school located in Southwark, who are seeking an experienced SEN Teaching Assistant.

-Follow the class teacher’s direction in supporting children both inside and outside the classroom
+Follow the class teacher and SENCO019;s direction in supporting the child both inside and outside the classroom

 Follow plans for activities and intervention sessions provided by the class teacher